GEO & AI Search

 The words "it," "they," "this approach," and "these tools" are citation killers.
 Every pronoun or vague reference is a point where AI loses confidence in what you're actually saying.

-Specificity Comparison
+Semantic Specificity

 Vague (AI skips this)